 The reviewed and discussed indicate that women empowerment contributes enormously to economic empowerment.
 Economic empowerment spurs women to gain access to resources which advances decision making in various aspects (Buvinic and Furst-Nichols 2014).
 Empowerment leverages social capital and women attain a stake in the social roles.
 They attain the niche to challenges social structures that present impediments to the attainment of their rights.
 Empowerment is a gate pass and panacea to economic prosperity (World Bank, 2015).
 However much of the literature was done in parts of the world which present different contexts.
 Some of the studies do not give a direct link of empowerment to economic prosperity but require inferences.
 The studies do not offer analogies for the Uganda situation.
 This situation presents a gap that this study will bridge.

+Conclusion

 REFERENCES